banelemasuku270-tech/IT-support-portfolio/README.md

 ---

 #### 📸 Group Policy Object (GPO) Implementation
-Created a new Group Policy Object (GPO) in Active Directory and named it "Password Policy" to manage domain security settings.
+Created a new Group Policy Object (GPO) in Active Directory and named it "Password Policy".

 ![Group Policy Objects](ad-gpo-password.png)